 There is one generation of cabbage seedpod weevils per year.
 They overwinter as adults and emerge in the spring migrating from weeds into host crops when temperatures increase and the plants begin to flower.
 Early in the season, they feed on vegetative growth.
 After mating, the females lay eggs in developing pods.
 After hatching, the larvae feed within the developing pod consuming seeds.
 At maturity, the larvae exit through the pod wall, dropping to the ground to pupate.
 This can allow entry for disease and may result in premature shattering of the pod.
 Later, the emerging adults will feed on the plants causing additional damage.

 Only brown and oriental mustard varieties require monitoring and potentially insecticide control of the weevil.
 Yellow mustard (Sinapis alba) is considered resistant.
 A sweep net is required to estimate numbers of cabbage seedpod weevils in a field.
 Monitoring should begin at the early bud stage through the flowering stage.
 Choose 10 sites within each field and estimate the average number of weevils per sweep.
-An economic threshold of two to three weevils per sweep on average is recommended as a level at which control measures may be required.
+An economic threshold of 25 to 40 weevils per 10 sweeps on average is recommended as a level at which control measures may be required.
 Infestations will be more concentrated in field margins early in the season.
 Control measures may only be needed in certain areas and not necessarily across the field.
 An insecticide should be applied at about 10 to 20 per cent bloom.
 Application too early may result in reinvasion from overwintering sites.
 Insecticides should be applied later in the day to avoid pollinators and beneficial insects that are more active during the day.